grafana/grafana-infinity-datasource/src/wiki/template-variables.md

 Example : `Random(A,B,C)` will produce one of A/B/C. When creating a variable of this type, set it to refresh "on time range change", so it will produce random element when dashboard refreshes.

 More details available in [this github issue](https://github.com/yesoreyeram/grafana-infinity-datasource/issues/4).

+## Standard Mode ( Infinity Query )

+Like panels, you can have your own CSV/JSON in your variable.
+Variable queries are expected to return one or more columns.
+This will give you the ability to get your variables set from CSV/JSON/XML or any other external sources.

+If two columns returned, first column value will be used as display text and second column will be used as value.
+If more than 2 columns returned, all the results will be flattened and returned as variable list.